artivis/manif/paper/paper.md

 the Special Orthogonal groups SO(2) and SO(3) and the Special Euclidean groups SE(2) and SE(3).

-Mathematical foundations of the library are given in [@Sola18] and often refers to it in the documentation, especially for providing reference for the mathematical formulae.
+The mathematical foundations of the library are given in [@Sola18], which is often referred to in the documentation, especially for providing references for the mathematical formulae.

 # Related work

 `Sophus` [@Sophus] is a C++ implementation of Lie Groups using `Eigen`.
-Our work differs from `Sophus` in that all our classes inherit from a common templated base class which enforces a common minimal API.
+Our work differs from `Sophus` in that all our classes inherit from a common templated base class, which enforces a common minimal API.
 This allows for writing generic algorithms on Lie groups.
 Moreover, the analytical Jacobian matrices are available to the user for most of the operation on groups,